wp-shortcake/shortcake/readme.txt

 We've removed the compatibility shim for the magical `content` attribute.
 If you were using this to support editing inner content, you'll need to change your UI registration to use `inner_content`.

 == Changelog ==

+= 0.7.0 (November 18, 2016) =
+* Adds "Add post element" button to media buttons - one click to open the shortcode list, rather than clicking "Add media" button and then finding "insert post element" in the menu.
+* Added "Term Select" field type.
+* Added "User Select" field type.
+* Added new hooks that fire on rendering/editing/closing a shortcode, which can be used for field types which require custom javascript initialization or cleanup.
+* Select fields: add full support for multiple select fields.
+* Select fields: support custom ordering of options.
+* Select fields: support grouping option in `<optgroup>`s by passing them as a nested array.
+* Attachment fields: support multiple selection.
+* Attachment fields: support SVG images (if svg uploads are enabled by a plugin or theme).
+* Bug fix: Handle percent signs when decoding fields with `encode=true` specified.
+* Bug fix: fix issue where it takes two clicks on a shortcode in editor to bring up the Edit Shortcode modal.
+* Bug fix: fix issue when searching for shortcodes by name where if multiple shortcodes start with the search string, only the first is returned.
+* Bug fix: only output a description field on an attribute if it's not empty.
+* Compatability: Remove shims for handling the media modal in WP 4.1 and 4.2.
+* Compatability: Upgrade Select2 library to 4.0.3 to avoid conflicts with other plugins which use the latest version of Select2.
+* Added Turkish translation.
+* Added Finnish translation.
+* Added Swedish translation.
+* Added Hungarian translation.

 = 0.6.2 (November 12, 2015) =
 * Bug fix: Listens for "change" event on radio buttons and checkboxes to ensure shortcode attributes are updated.